 A series by Green Mountain alum Jacki Monaco on her journey to overcome binge eating.
-Follow her every other Thursday as she blogs about the victories and challenges of recovery.
+Follow her every other week as she blogs about the victories and challenges of overcoming emotional overeating.

 First and foremost – Happy Holidays to every brave person who comes to this site, finds this blog, and feels the honesty with which every Green Mountain Blogger writes.
 Also, I’d like to wish a Happy Holiday to my fellow writers, for sharing with me, and our readers, your guidance, stories and time.